sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

   - SAS Viya and Kubernetes pods: `/logging/es/odfe/es_viya_logs_idxmgmt_policy.json`
   - Logging components: `/logging/es/odfe/es_viya_logs_idxmgmt_policy.json`

+  If you are deploying on OpenShift, the policy `viya_infra_idxmgmt_policy.json` is added to manage log messages from OpenShift infrastructure namespaces (which is any namespace that starts with "openshift").
+By default, these messages are retained for one day.
+To change the retention period for OpenShift infrastructure messages, modify the `INFRA_LOG_RETENTION_PERIOD` environment variable.

 You can modify these policies or create your own.
 For information about index management, see [Index State Management](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/) in the Open Distro for Elasticsearch documentation.